 The menu at the right top corner lets you define the type of the activity field, as shown below.

-For now, we support the following field types:
+We currently support the following field types:

 Drop-down: A field can be a drop down menu.
 The data for the select field type is fetched from an external API, with the Dynamic Source Endpoint.

-Text-field: It takes simple plain text as input
+Text-field: Takes simple plain text as input.